Skip to Content

 What Should I Do If I am Pulled Over for DWI In Minnesota?

-If you are pulled over on suspicion of DWI you will have an important decision to make, whether or not to consent to chemical testing to determine your alcohol concentration level.
+If you are pulled over on suspicion of DWI, you will have an important decision to make, whether or not to consent to chemical testing to determine your alcohol concentration level.
 In short, it is usually best to take the test.

 Under Minnesota's DWI laws, refusing to submit to the test is a gross misdemeanor.
 As its own crime, refusal is often very easy for a prosecutor to prove at trial.
 In addition to the consequences of the criminal DWI case, your driver's license will be revoked for a period of one year.

 When you are arrested in Minnesota for DWI, you will have the opportunity to contact a DWI attorney in Minneapolis for a consultation.
-But, because refusal is a crime, a Minnesota DWI attorney cannot instruct clients to refuse the test.
+But, because test refusal is a crime, a Minnesota DWI attorney cannot instruct clients to refuse the test.
 In other words, DWI attorneys are not allowed to counsel a client to commit a crime.
-However, it is still best to take advantage of the opportunity to contact a Minnesota DWI lawyer.
-A DWI attorney can advise you on what possible consequences you are facing and what steps you can take to ensure the reliability of the blood alcohol test.
-For instance, an experienced Minneapolis DWI attorney might recommend privately obtaining a separate test at your own expense.
+However, it is still best to take advantage of the opportunity to contact a Minneapolis DWI lawyer.

 Under the law in Minnesota, each driver is required to submit to a chemical test, whether a blood, breath, or urine analysis, when they are pulled over for DWI.
 This law is called "implied consent."
-If you are driving in a motor vehicle or boat, you automatically consent to taking a chemical test to determine your level of blood alcohol content (BAC).
+If you are driving a motor vehicle or boat, you automatically consent to taking a chemical test to determine your level of blood alcohol content (BAC).

 Another circumstance where you are required to submit to a chemical test is if you are involved in a motor vehicle accident that resulted in: